AdobeDocs/experience-manager-65.en/help/assets/launch.md

 To change the Experience Platform Launch configuration (including Property, Extensions, Rules, and Data Elements set up), you must *publish* such changes.
 Publishing in Experience Platform Launch is performed from the Publishing tab under the Property configuration.

 Platform Launch can potentially have multiple Development environments, one Staging environment, and one Production environment.
 By default the Platform Launch Cloud Configuration in Experience Manager points the Experience Manager author node to the Stage environment of Platform Launch.
-The Experience Manager publish node points to the Production environment of Platform Launch.
+The Experience Manager Publish node points to the Production environment of Platform Launch.
 This arrangement means that with the default Experience Manager settings, it is necessary to publish the Platform Launch library to the Staging environment.
 Doing so lets you use it in Experience Manager author.
 You can then publish it into the Production environment so that it can be used in Experience Manager publish.

-See [Environments](https://experienceleague.adobe.com/docs/launch/using/reference/publish/environments/environments.html#environment-types) for more information about Experience Platform Launch environments.
+See [Environments](https://experienceleague.adobe.com/docs/launch/using/publish/environments/environments.html#environment-types) for more information about Experience Platform Launch environments.

 Publishing a library involves the following two steps: